Xinglab/rMATS-long/README.md

 ## About

-rMATS-long is a collection of tool for analyzing long-read data
+rMATS-long is a collection of tools for analyzing long-read data

 ## Table of Contents